|

 you make the Australian Aboriginal flag?

-ethnic groups, regions or communities have been developed over a long period of time,
+regions or communities have been developed over a long

-their community or group whether the original designer is
+group whether the original designer is known or

-where there may be a copyright which restricts anyone from
+may have been acquired which restricts anyone from

 selling them.
 Often the copyright is to protect the